dianapulatova/dianapulatova/README.md

 - 👯 I’m looking to collaborate on ChitChat app
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything.
-- 📫 How to reach me:
+- 📫 How to reach me:[LinkedIn](https://www.linkedin.com/in/diana-pulatova/)
 - 😄 Pronouns: dai-a-nuh
 - ⚡ Fun fact:
 <!-- Day-01: I'm enjoying